The 7 km return walking trail to Little Marley Beach from Wattamolla is one of the best walking trails in Royal National Park.

 - Little Marley Beach

-Here is a map of the walk to Little Marley Beach:
+Below is a map of the walk to Little Marley Beach with those highlights marked.

 1. Wattamolla Dam